-On June 20th the UK Minister of State for Energy, Michael Fallon, announced that the UKCCSRC had awarded funding for 14 projects today worth £2.57M during a visit to the Knowledge Transfer Centre at the Advanced Manufacturing Research Centre in South Yorkshire after he formally opened the UKCCSRC’s Pilot-Scale Advanced CO2-Capture Technology (PACT) facilities in Beighton.
+On 20th June 2014, the UK Minister of State for Energy, Michael Fallon, announced that the UKCCSRC had awarded funding for 14 projects today worth £2.57M during a visit to the Knowledge Transfer Centre at the Advanced Manufacturing Research Centre in South Yorkshire, after he formally opened the UKCCSRC’s Pilot-Scale Advanced CO2-Capture Technology (PACT) facilities in Beighton.

 The projects funded in this call are fundamental and multidisciplinary CCS research projects that address research needs identified by the Advanced Power Generation Technology Forum (APGTF) and the DECC CCS Roadmap for Innovation and R&D.